AY2526S1-CS2103T-F15b-1/tp/docs/UserGuide.md

 ---

 InsuraBook is a **desktop app for insurance agents managing clients' contacts**.
-We assume you type really fast and prefer a CLI for speed, but still want a GUI to see your data.
+We assume you type really fast, but still want a nice display to see your data.
 No prior programming knowledge is needed, although you ought to be comfortable installing Java and running a `.jar` file from a terminal.
 --------------------------------------------------------------------------------------------------------------------